 Window Plants, Baby Toes, Fairy Elephant's Feet, Transvaal Fairy Elephant's Feet

-Frithia pulchra is a dwarf, rosette forming, perennial succulent up to 1.2 inches (3 cm) in diameter, that grows almost completely embedded in the ground.
+Frithia pulchra is a dwarf, rosette-forming, perennial succulent, up to 1.2 inches (3 cm) in diameter, that grows almost completely embedded in the ground.
 It is almost stemless or with a much reduced stem.
 Similar looking to the Fenestraria rhopalophylla, but its leaves are more tubular and the flowers are pink.
-Club shaped leaves are up to 0.8 inch (2 cm) long and up to 0.2 inch (5 mm) in diameter, often partially buried, grey-green, arranged in a cluster, flattened or rounded and transparent at the tips.
-Quite robust fruits are spongy capsules, resembling a barrel up to 0.2 inch (5 mm) in diameter and 0.25 inch (7 mm) long.
+Club shaped leaves are up to 0.8 inch (2 cm) long and up to 0.2 inch (0.5 cm) in diameter, often partially buried, grey-green, arranged in a cluster, flattened or rounded and transparent at the tips.
+Quite robust fruits are spongy capsules, resembling a barrel up to 0.2 inch (0.5 cm) in diameter.

 How to Grow and Care